Our grantmaking isn’t just a transaction; it’s a partnership.

 If you have further questions or need technical assistance, please contact email@example.com or call (502) 896-2440.

-The deadlines below indicate the final dates for submission of a complete application.
+The deadlines below indicate the final dates for submission of a completed formal application.
 To begin the application process, organizations must submit a concept summary, linked above, after which the foundation may invite the grantseeking organization to submit a formal application.

 |IMPACT AREA||SUBMISSION DEADLINE||FORMAL REVIEW|